scratchspec/scratchspec.github.io/README.md

 ### Constants

 These constant values will show up a lot throughout this specification.
+They can be changed to one's liking, however for true accuracy to Scratch, they should all have their "**Standard Scratch**:" values.

 #### Stage Bounds

 ##### Stage Width

-The horizontal length of the stage.
-This is an arbitrary positive integer.
+The horizontal size of the stage.
+This is an arbitrary positive [integer](#integer).

 **Standard Scratch**: `480`

-**For widescreen**: `640`
+**Widescreen** (via unofficial modifications): `640`

 ##### Stage Height

-The vertical length of the stage.
-This is an arbitrary positive integer.
+The vertical size of the stage.
+This is an arbitrary positive [integer](#integer).

 **Standard Scratch**: `360`